libcpr/docs/advanced-usage.md

 ## Local Port and Range

 Sometimes it is necessary to specify the local port number for the socket used by [libcurl](http://curl.haxx.se/libcurl/).
-By default the TCP stack decides which local port to use.
+By default, the TCP stack decides which local port to use.
 You can change this behaviour by passing the `cpr::LocalPort` option to your request or by calling `Session::SetLocalPort`.
 When specifying a local port it is also recommended to specify a range if possible as the configured port might already be used.
 This can be achieved by passing the `cpr::LocalPortRange` option to the request or by calling `Session::SetLocalPortRange`